Continuity of discrete homomorphisms of diffeomorphism groups

 \end{subsection}

 \begin{subsection}{Acknowledgements}

-The author would like to thank Kathryn Mann, Benson Farb and especially Emmanuel Militon for useful comments and corrections of a first version of this paper.
+The author would like to thank the referee, Kathryn Mann, Benson Farb and especially Emmanuel Militon for useful comments and corrections on a previous version of this paper.
 The author is in debt with his advisor, Ian Agol, for his help, encouragement and support.

 \end{subsection}

 \end{section}